stratdev3/SimpleW/documentation/docs/guide/api-response.md

 ## Default

-The return of the method will be serialized to json using the [JsonEngine](./api-response#json-engine).
+The return of the method will be serialized to json.

 ```csharp:line-numbers
 using System;